replugin-Tech/Instagram-Unfollow-Bot/README.md

 You can customize the UI styles and bot behavior in the code.

-How to Edit
+🔧 How to Edit

-To update your list of users, either paste new JSON in the input box or update localStorage key emergencyBackupList manually.
+Update your list of users:

+Paste new JSON in the input box, or

+Update the emergencyBackupList key in localStorage manually.

+Change timing/cooldown:

-To change timing or cooldown, edit the delay values inside the startUnfollow function under day/night modes.
+Edit the delay values inside the startUnfollow() function under day/night modes.

+Customize UI:

-To customize UI, edit the createUI() and related UI update functions.
+Edit createUI() and related UI update functions.